utrumsit/notesplitter/README.md

-# Joplin Plugin

-This is your new Joplin plugin.
-It is suggested that you use this README file to document your plugin.

-For information on how to build or publish the plugin, please see [GENERATOR_DOC.md](./GENERATOR_DOC.md)

 # Joplin Note Splitter Plugin

 A Joplin plugin that splits a single note into multiple notes based on `---` separators, with support for assigning tags and moving notes to specific notebooks.